opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 * Added a new `list_to_map` processor, which converts lists of objects to maps.
 * Added support for format strings in the `add_entries` processor.
-* Add support to the `s3` source for reading S3 objects using [Amazon S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html).
+* Added support to the `s3` source for reading S3 objects using [Amazon S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html).
 With this feature, you can filter read Parquet files in Data Prepper or filter the data before Data Prepper.

 ## Getting started

 * To download Data Prepper, see the [OpenSearch downloads](https://opensearch.org/downloads.html) page.
 * For instructions on how to get started with Data Prepper, see [Getting started with Data Prepper](https://opensearch.org/docs/2.6/data-prepper/getting-started/).
-* To learn more about the work in process for Data Prepper 2.3, see the [Data Prepper roadmap](https://github.com/opensearch-project/data-prepper/projects/1).
+* To learn more about the work in progress for Data Prepper 2.3, see the [Data Prepper roadmap](https://github.com/opensearch-project/data-prepper/projects/1).